Shivamaswal006/circus-charlie-raylib/README.md

 ---

 <div align="center">
 <sub>Enjoy the game!
-Built as an exploratory systems & game loops project.</sub>
+Built as an exploratory systems & understanding basics of C.</sub>
 </div>

 ---